LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 - How to manage the process lifecycle, including create, destroy, and error handling?
 - How to allocate and restore memory to and from processes

 Actually, if a kernel implements all above points, then it has all elements to run multiple processes.
-So let's take a first look at the design of xv6 process:
+So let's take a first look at the design of xv6 process (you can also check the real code at [here](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L168)):

 {% asset_img 1.png %}